 - Text consistency – Do you use spelling, grammar, word choice (including acronyms), and punctuation correctly?

 - Resumé organization – Is your resumé effectively organized and in a logical order?

 - Availability and accessibility – Is your resumé available and accessible?
-This may include adding a downloadable version (such as a PDF) or providing access to your resumé in other formats (such as a Google Doc).
-Whatever option you choose, is the format functioning properly, integrated nicely with your design, and usable by readers?
+Please add a downloadable version (such as a PDF) that is integrated nicely with your design, and usable by readers.

 - Acronyms – Remember that people outside your program or workplace might not understand all the terms and acronyms you use.
 It’s always a good idea to “spell out” an acronym the first time you use it, and you should also consider defining terms that aren’t commonly used.

 - Placement of link to downloadable PDF – Consider having the link to your downloadable resumé at the top of the page.
 It’s more likely to be noticed that way.